Employees continue to have low trust in company leadership

 Company has trusted leaders and managers to navigate the crisis.

-total unemployment claims
+More than 30 million total unemployment claims

 The original online survey included 1,032 respondents from a random sample of employees across the United States.
 The survey polled respondents on COVID-19 and its potential impact on their work experience and environment.
 We conducted additional studies to see trends on how people feel their organizations are responding to the COVID-19 Crisis.